Edmund Gettier: Philosophy

-Work

 Gettier problem

-Gettier provides several examples of beliefs that are both true and justified, but that we should not intuitively term knowledge.
+Gettier provides several examples of beliefs that are both true and justified, but that we should not intuitively term "knowledge".
 Cases of this sort are termed "Gettier (counter-)examples".
-Because Gettier's criticism of the justified true belief model is systemic, some of his examples, that demonstrate the philosophical issues, lack practical plausibility; for example, one scenario hypothesizes that one job-seeking candidate is somehow aware of exactly how many coins are in the other candidate's pocket.
+Because Gettier's criticism of the justified true belief model is systemic, some of his examples that demonstrate the philosophical issues lack practical plausibility; for example, one scenario hypothesizes that one job-seeking candidate is somehow aware of exactly how many coins are in the other candidate's pocket.
 Accordingly, other authors have imagined more realistic and plausible counterexamples.
-For example: I am watching the men's Wimbledon Final, and John McEnroe is playing Jimmy Connors, it is match point, and McEnroe wins.
+For example: ‘’I am watching the men's Wimbledon Final, and John McEnroe is playing Jimmy Connors, it is match point, and McEnroe wins.
 I say to myself: "John McEnroe is this year's men's champion at Wimbledon".
-Unbeknownst to me, however, the BBC were experiencing a broadcasting fault and so had broadcast a tape of last year's final, when McEnroe also beat Connors.
+Unbeknownst to me, however, the BBC were experiencing a broadcasting fault and so had broadcast a tape of last year's final, when McEnroe beat Connors.
 I had been watching last year's Wimbledon final, so I believed that McEnroe had bested Connors.
-But at that same time, in real life, McEnroe was repeating last year's victory and besting Connors!
-So my belief that McEnroe bested Connors to become this year's Wimbledon champion is true, and I had good reason to believe so (my belief was justified) — and yet, there is a sense in which I could not really have claimed to "know" that McEnroe had bested Connors because I was only accidentally right that McEnroe beat Connors — my belief was not based on the right kind of justification.
+But at that same time, in real life, McEnroe was repeating last year's victory and besting Connors.
+So my belief that McEnroe bested Connors to become this year's Wimbledon champion is true, and I had good reason to believe so (my belief was justified) — and yet, there is a sense in which I could not really have claimed to "know" that McEnroe had bested Connors because I was only accidentally right that McEnroe beat Connors — my belief was not based on the right kind of justification.’’

 Gettier inspired a great deal of work by philosophers attempting to recover a working definition of knowledge.
 Major responses include: